 Today is National Acadian Day (Journée de la fête nationale des Acadiens) in Canada, honouring the history and culture of the descendants of French colonists who settled in Acadia in the 17th and 18th centuries.

-Historian and folklorist Georges Arsenault kindly offered this photo and information about the monument to those in the Mont Carmel (Prince Edward Island) parish killed in WW1.
+Historian and folklorist Georges Arsenault kindly offered this photo (the winter one) and information about the monument to those in the Mont Carmel (Prince Edward Island) parish killed in WW1.

 The archway of fieldstone embedded in concrete was built by Cajétan Arsenault of Saint-Raphael.
 It forms an imposing entrance to the cemetery for Notre Dame du Mont Carmel Church and frames a view to the Northumberland Strait beyond.
 The family names of the 10 men leave no doubt about the Acadian roots of the community: Arsenault, Gallant, Poirier, Richard.